TechsCode-Team/UltraPermissionsWiki/overview/placeholders.md

 * `%uperms_suffix%`
   Shows the first Suffix that a player has.
 * `%uperms_suffix_color%`
-  Shows the Prefix Color of the first group.
+  Shows the Suffix Color of the first group.
 * `%uperms_<user>_permission_timer_<permission>%`
   Shows the remaining time of the specified permission of a specific user (Days, Hours)
 * `%uperms_<user>_permission_timer_detailed_<permission>%`